reardona/IDS6938-SimulationTechniques/Homework2/Readme.md

 ![ .png](https://www.dropbox.com/s/tkpggiy1wtpq95r/HMS_50.png?dl=0&raw=1)
 ![ .png]( https://www.dropbox.com/s/qnedknx8qvajlck/HMS_75.png?dl=0&raw=1)

-According to these percentages, it is possible to win the game in as few as 23 moves.
-However, the percentage is really small at 0.016%.
+According to these percentages, it is possible to win the game in as few as 8 moves.
+However, the percentage is really small at 0.004%.

 ![ .png]( https://www.dropbox.com/s/wqj56xususgdtwt/Graph%20Snake.png?dl=0&raw=1)

+---
+# Part 3

+A discrete event simulation was created for an Orlando airport based on the code provided from Piazza.

+stats.

+---

+This simulation was replicated using AnyLogic.

+# Part 4

+1. A 2D visualization was created in AnyLogic for Part 3.
+2. A 3D visualization was created in AnyLogic for Part 3.